ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 Important parameters to take note of:

  - SENSU_SERVER_IP_ADDRESS - This is the IP address of the sensu server.
 Normally, this is the same IP address of the launcher host.
-This IP address must be accessible to the worker.
+This IP address must be accessible to the worker. *IMPORTANT:* If your host machine ever restarts, you may need to reset this value to the host machine's new private IP address.
  - aws_key - This is your AWS Key.
 You don't need to fill this in if you are working on OpenStack
  - aws_secret_key - This is your AWS secret key.
 You don't need to fill this in if you are working on OpenStack.
  - workflows - This is a list of workflows that you want to install onto workers.
 An example of installing several workflows would look like this: